 If you don’t take tub baths at all (I haven’t touched my Jacuzzi tub in years), you can totally get rid of the tub and add a small shower cubicle instead.

 The remaining freed up space can be used up in many different ways such as for installing other small bathroom furniture pieces.

-Multi-functional wall mounted pieces, (ex.
+Multi-functional wall-mounted pieces, (ex.
 Pieces that hover, or appear to, off the ground) suit the open design and visually add space to small areas.

-Use LIGHT colored furniture
+Use LIGHT colored furniture in a smaller bathroom

-Buy lighter or white colored furniture.
+Buy lighter or white-colored furniture.
 Bright pieces help reflect natural and artificial lights to prevent the already-cramped up bathroom from looking dark and crowded.

-Keep things skinny and airy
+Keep bathroom furniture skinny and airy

 Use for trim and lightweight bathroom furniture as against heavy storage units.
 Look for slender legs and compact vanities and cabinetry to suit the small room.
 Such pieces provide comfort and utility without giving a congested look.

 Make sure that the chosen bathroom furniture does not block your view.
 For example, if you have a shelving unit behind the toilet area, make sure its sides do not block your view from other cabinets or vanity as this can give a congested feel to the room.

 Consider furniture items made for the bedroom, kitchen, or living room!